Lalitpur district, India: History

 The territory of the present-day Lalitpur district was part of the state of Chanderi, founded in the 17th century by a Bundela Rajput who was descended from Rudra Pratap Singh of Orchha.
 Chanderi, along with most of Bundelkhand, came under Maratha hegemony in the 18th century.
 Daulat Rao Sindhia of neighboring Gwalior annexed Chanderi state in 1812.

 In 1844, the former state of Chanderi was ceded to the British, and became the Chanderi District of British India, with Lalitpur town as the district headquarters.
 The British lost the district in the Indian Rebellion of 1857, and it was not reconquered until late 1858.
 In 1861, the portion of the district west of the Betwa, including Chanderi, was returned to Gwalior state, and the remainder was renamed Lalitpur district.
 It became a part of Jhansi district from 1891 to 1974.
 In 1974, the district was carved out from Jhansi district.

 Economy

 In 2006 the Ministry of Panchayati Raj named Lalitpur one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 34 districts in Uttar Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

+Lalitpur Thermal Power Station, Lalitpur Solar Power Plant And Altratech Cement like industrial unit are loceted in Lalitpur District.